New non-Euclidean neural quantum states from hyperbolic Lorentz recurrent architectures: Appendix

 \subsubsection{Effects of maximal spatial norm on Lorenz hyperbolic RNN/GRU}

 The Lorentz hyperboloid model of hyperbolic space is an open model with no restrictions on the norm of the Lorentz vectors.
 As such, both Lorentz RNN and GRU are more prone to numerical instabilities and explosions than Poincar\'e RNN/GRU.
 When this happens, the spatial norm of the components of the final hidden state $\vec h_i$ of the Lorentz RNN/GRU can reach very large values (exceeding 100 or 1000) during the training process.
 It was absolutely necessary, at least for the experiments done in this work, to impose a maximal norm value $L_{max}$ on the spatial components (which also constrained the time component thanks to defining equation of the Lorentz hyperboloid) of the hidden state vector.
-Depending on the coupling regimes of interest (different values of $J_2$ or ($J_2,J_3$)), a smaller $L_{max}$ might be more suitable than a larger value of $L_{max}$, as illustrated in Fig. \ref{j1j2-sc_lrnn-curves} which shows the effect of different $L_{max}$ on the performances of Lorentz RNN. \\\\ The choices of $L_{max}$ used for Lorentz RNN \& GRU for different $J_2$ couplings in Heisenberg $J_1J_2$ model and for ($J_2,J_3$) couplings in Heisenberg $J_1J_2J_3$ model were recorded in Table \ref{j1j2-hyperparams-lorentz} and Table \ref{j1j2j3-hyperparams-lorentz}, respectively.
+Depending on the coupling regimes of interest (different values of $J_2$ or ($J_2,J_3$)), a smaller $L_{max}$ might be more suitable than a larger value of $L_{max}$, as illustrated in Fig. \ref{j1j2-sc_lrnn-curves} which shows the effect of different $L_{max}$ on the performances of Lorentz RNN.
+As noted previously, smaller $L_{max}$ values roughly correspond to flatter curvatures while higher $L_{max}$ values roughly correspond to larger curvatures. \\\\ The choices of $L_{max}$ used for Lorentz RNN \& GRU for different $J_2$ couplings in Heisenberg $J_1J_2$ model and for ($J_2,J_3$) couplings in Heisenberg $J_1J_2J_3$ model were recorded in Table \ref{j1j2-hyperparams-lorentz} and Table \ref{j1j2j3-hyperparams-lorentz}, respectively.
 Similar to the Poincar\'e case above, due to a lack of computational resources, these values were arrived at by a process of trial-and-error, in which we tested a very small number of $L_{max}$ values, rather than by using a comprehensive scanning algorithm, which means that it is highly likely that these values are not the best possible values that could guarantee the best performances possible by Lorentz RNN and GRU.

 \FloatBarrier